-Bavaria’s nature parks are there to protect natural and cultural landscapes - and to provide a haven of relaxation for residents and visitors.
+Bavaria’s nature parks and reserves are there to protect natural and cultural landscapes - and to provide a haven of relaxation for residents and visitors.
 The basic principle is “conservation through use”.
 Unlike the Bayerischer Wald (Bavarian Forest) and Berchtesgaden National Parks, nature parks are opened up and developed.

 Home of the horseshoe bat: Hirschwald Nature Park